Mini-Guide on Transactional Leadership Style (2021)

-There are several different leadership styles that coexist.
+There are several leadership styles that coexist.
 One such efficient approach to leadership is transactional leadership.
 But the question is, what type will suit you and the organization the best?

 Different types of leaders from diverse fields follow varied leadership styles.
 Choosing a leadership style is a personal approach.

 In this article, we will be focusing on the transactional style.
 This type is commonly known as the managerial leadership style.

 Most leaders use a mix of different leadership styles depending on the situation.

 As a leader, what factors would you consider before adopting a particular leadership style?
 Would you also think of the intrapersonal aspect?

 That answer relies on what is most suitable for your business and you.